 Rooted in “Participatory Action Research” (PAR), our program guides students to identify key questions and practice new methods for integrating data from multiple perspectives (farmers, academics, activists, policymakers, etc.).
 This is used to both better understand agrifood system issues, as well as search for solutions that show real promise to help resolve issues on the ground.

 The fully prescribed coursework consists of a 4-week online course with the 4th week being an alternative online farm experience that takes place from June 8-12 ; three foundational online classes; and a final online capstone course, designed for the application of newly developed knowledge and skills in a culminating experience/project that addresses an agroecological topic relevant to the individual student.

 - Integrate ecological, social, and economic perspectives while investigating contemporary problems in our agrifood system

 - Be placed in yearly cohorts that build community and create functional networks among program participants

 - Live in your own food shed while learning lessons you can apply anywhere

 Gain the knowledge you need to help improve farm productivity, ensure better livelihood for farmers, and reverse the trends of species loss, genetic erosion, and world hunger.

 I intend to register for the full Certificate of Graduate Study in Agroecology, and:

 - I am CURRENTLY ENROLLED in a graduate program at the University of Vermont: click here!

 - If you are currently enrolled in a graduate program at the University of Vermont, you will need to apply for the CGSA through the Graduate College.
-As a currently enrolled student, you will not need to submit an application fee or letters of recommendation.
+As a currently enrolled student, you will not need to submit an application fee, test scores or letters of recommendation.

 - When prompted to submit these materials, please reach out to the Graduate College at firstname.lastname@example.org for waivers.
 Then complete the application as prompted.